vijay176us/istio-workshop-solo/istio-expert/03-multi-tenancy.md

 purchase-history.purchase-history-ns.svc.cluster.local     8080      -          outbound      EDS
 ```

 You can leverage the `networking.istio.io/exportTo` annotation to fix this.
-Acting as team B, update the `purchase-history` service to add the `networking.istio.io/exportTo` annotation to make the service available only to the current namespace and the `recommendation-ns` namespace:
+Acting as team B, update the `purchase-history` service to add the `networking.istio.io/exportTo` annotation to make the service available only to the current namespace (represented as `.` below) and the `recommendation-ns` namespace:

 ```text
 apiVersion: v1